zenith0212/acitx-web/README.md

 # acitx
-This is the tutorial of acix framework.
+This is the tutorial of acix-web.